Chicago’s Best Nature Preserves

 Why These Preserves?

-The nature preserves presented here represent what I’ve determined from years of experience to be the finest examples of the natural history of the region known as Chicago Wilderness.
+The nature preserves presented are showcase preserves.
+They represent what I’ve determined from years of experience to be the finest examples of the natural history of the region known as Chicago Wilderness.
 It is an area formed by glaciers that receded about 13,000 years ago and is defined by its unique geology and habitats that extend around the lake from southeast Wisconsin into northwest Indiana.
 Just like the national parks showcase the finest nature that America has to offer, my showcase preserves highlight the rich biodiversity and habitats of the Chicago region.

 There are hundreds of nature preserves within the Chicago are, totaling over 1,700 native plant species, and I encourage you to visit these special places.
 Unfortunately, most have been overrun by more than two hundred weedy invaders from other regions and continents, leaving behind just a handful of local species behind to Chicago’s natural history.
 These invaders appear beautiful on the surface.
 But, if left unattended by land managers and volunteers, very few native plants would survive.
 Over my many years photographing for Chicago Wilderness magazine, I have fallen in love with a special smattering of sites that are not only exceptional in terms native biological diversity, but they are especially beautiful and provide an escape from urban life.
 They’ve stolen my heart, and my hope is that they’ll steal yours, as well.

 As the battle to remove the invaders continues, and ecological restoration breathes new life and beauty into an increasing number of degraded sites, I will continue to explore and to add more high-quality nature preserves to this website.